 Osteoarthritis results from ‘wear and tear’ of a whole joint.
 This form of arthritis affects not only the cartilage, ligaments and muscles, but also the adjacent bone.
 Osteoarthritis is a common condition that affects the spine resulting in pain and discomfort.
 Osteoarthritis of the vertebral column (spine) is also known as degenerative joint disease.
 This condition arises when the spaces between the joints decrease as a response to increased weight-bearing and stress.
 With the progressive reduction in joint space, the surfaces of the bones start to rub against one another, causing discomfort, swelling and inflammation.
 The structural changes that result from osteoarthritis are best visualised with the use of an x-ray or MRI.

-What are the symptoms of osteoarthritis
+What are the symptoms of Osteoarthritis

 A spine with degenerative changes of osteoarthritis has a greater predisposition to experiencing low back pain, neck pain, swelling, muscular hypertonicity and pain radiating through the arms and legs.
 The intervertebral discs in between your spinal bones will also become more fibrous and will reduce the ability to act as a shock absorber and in turn, impact movement.

-Chiropractic and arthritis
+Chiropractic and Arthritis

 Improvements were noted in overall flexibility and total pain in a group of Osteoarthritis sufferers following Chiropractic management.
 Hong, Y. (2011).
-Upper cervical manipulation combined with mobilization for the treatment of atlantoaxial osteoarthritis: A report of 10 cases.
+Upper cervical manipulation combined with mobilisation for the treatment of atlantoaxial osteoarthritis: A report of 10 cases.
 Journal of Manipulative Physiological Therapeutics, 34(2); 131-137

 Chiropractic care has been shown to improve mobility, flexibility, potentially reverse, stop or retard degenerative joint disease (arthritis) and lessen the predisposition to injury and disability.
 Brantingham, J. (1994).
 Spinal manipulation may help reduce spinal degenerative joint disease and disability.
 Dynamic Chiropractic, 12(7)